ahsu1230/ReactShakeShack/resources/guide/00_intro.md

 ```
 <script src="./components/main.js"></script>
 ```
-If at any time you would like to see how the application correctly behaves, replace `components` with `components_answer`.
+If at any time you would like to see how the application correctly behaves, replace `components` with `.components_answer`.

+## Recommended IDE

+When working in React, I recommend using VSCode (https://code.visualstudio.com/).
+It's an IDE that can be used for many different languages, but it has additional extensions that can help you with your React coding.

+Download and install VSCode.
+Once VSCode is installed, open it and search for the following Extensions to install:
+- "ES7 React" by `dsznajder`
+- "Prettier" - keeps your Javascript looking nice
+- "Beautify" - keeps your CSS/SASS looking nice

 To move on to the first task, click [here](./01_prerequisites.md).